signalogic/SigSRF_SDK/README.md

 <a name="mediaMin_and_mediaTest"></a>
 ### mediaMin and mediaTest Reference Applications

-The <a href="https://www.github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a> gives example command lines for streaming media, transcoding, speech recognition, waveform file and USB audio processing, and more.
+The <a href="https://www.github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a> gives example command lines for streaming media, transcoding, speech recognition, waveform file and USB audio processing, video stream auto-detect and extraction, and more.

-mediaMin is a production reference application, using a minimum set of APIs (create/delete session, push/pull packets), it can handle a wide range of RTP audio packet inputs. mediaTest is focused on test and measurement functionality and accepts USB and wav file audio input.
+mediaMin is a production reference application, using a minimum set of APIs (create/delete session, push/pull packets), it can handle a wide range of RTP audio and video packet inputs. mediaTest is focused on test and measurement functionality and accepts USB and wav file audio input.
 Some things you can do with mediaMin and mediaTest command lines:

   * transcode between pcaps, for example EVS to AMR-WB, AMR-NB to G711, etc.
   * "AMR Player", play an AMR pcap (either AMR-WB or AMR-NB)